 Does niacinamide go before lactic acid?

 It is advised to apply niacinamide after lactic acid.
 This ensures the acid can work at exfoliating whilst niacinamide restores hydration back into the skin barrier.
 This is a result of each ingredient containing different pH levels.
 With niacinamide having a higher pH the less it absorbs into the lower layers of the epidermis, working mainly on the surface.
-With lactic acid having a lower pH level it can penetrate further, although it is a lot gentler compared to its potent cousins, such as glycolic acid and malic acid.
+With lactic acid having a lower pH level, meaning it is more acidic, it can penetrate further.
+Although it is a lot gentler compared to its potent cousins, such as glycolic acid and malic acid.

 What can you not mix with niacinamide?